-Living in Provence
+Living in France: A Month in Provence

 Immerse yourself in the graceful lifestyle of southern France and learn about the region's culture, history, and language during an extended stay in vibrant, historic Aix-en-Provence

 Embark on the adventure of living abroad as you spend four weeks in vibrant, historic Aix-en-Provence.
 An exciting opportunity awaits solo travelers, couples, and friends eager to live the famously relaxed and graceful lifestyle of southern France, while learning about its culture, history, and language.

 You’ll fit right into this charming small city, which boasts a 600-year-old university and numerous art and cooking schools, as you attend lectures, workshops, and excursions.
 Explore greater Provence on included day trips to Avignon, Marseille, and the Luberon Valley, and enjoy a wine tasting at Châteauneuf-du-Pape.
 Personalize your stay with optional activities such as exclusive painting and cooking classes and special hiking and bicycling excursions.
 To help support your independence, language lessons (four sessions per week) will feature small classes and a combination of classroom and outdoor instruction, and your resident director will always be available to enhance your experience.
 Plus, our newly renovated apartment building, centrally located near the shops along Cours Mirabeau, offers individual apartments, each with satellite TV, broadband internet access, and a well-equipped kitchen, plus a 24-hour reception desk and other services.